SwetSagar/hackerank-sql-solutions/README.md

 # Hackerrank SQL solutions

-This repo contains the solutions to the SQL challenges from [HackerRank](https://hackerrank.com)
+This repo contains the solutions to the SQL challenges from [HackerRank](https://hackerrank.com).
+Currently sitting at 4 stars, would upload more solutions soon.

 ## Index